xMasterX/all-the-plugins/non_catalog_apps/nfc_playlist/README.md

 ## Feature ideas:
 - A function to allow you to add multiple nfc items to a playlist at once
 - A view playlist function which only shows the name of the playlist items excluding the file path

-Any feedback is welcome and would be very much appreciated